donjoshi/Saturday_hack_pygame/README.md

 1. run the chicken_escape.py
 2. play the game
-3. for each escape the soire will be incremented by 5 and when collision happens score is reduced by -50  and when your score gets -150 the will stop
+3. for each escape the score will be incremented by 5 and when collision happens score is reduced by -50  and when your score gets -150 the will stop

 ## Libraries used